timmySpark/alx-system_engineering-devops/0x01-shell_permissions/README.md

      -rwxr-x-wx
 - a script that sets the mode of hello file to the same as olleh's mode
 - a script that adds execute permission to all subdirectories of the current directory for all users
+- a script that creates a directory called my_dir with permissions 751 in the working directory